 Many cards offer a grace period where you pay no interest or a very low introductory interest rate.

-A home equity line of credit, also known as a HELOC, is a line of credit secured by your home.
+A home equity line of credit, also known as a HELOC, is a line of credit that’s secured by your home.
 The lender gives you a revolving credit line to use for significant expenses or to consolidate higher-interest rate debt on other debt such as medical bills.
+Because you’re using your home as collateral, it’s easier to qualify for a HELOC because the risk to the lender is minimal.

 A debt consolidation loan is one way to refinance your medical debt.
 You’ll apply for an installment loan for the amount you owe on your existing debts, and once approved, you’ll use the funds to pay off your medical balances.
 Then you’ll pay down the new loan over time.
 They are unsecured loans, ideally with a low-interest rate.